 ‘Wow, you all look fantastic,’ I yelled, on the verge of hysteria.
 ‘And you’re in luck.
 I saved the best candy for last.’

 I watched my chocolates disappear into their already full bags.
-The girls eyed the treats critically as they walked off, probably wondering if the candy would be as amazing as I was making it out to be.
+The girls eyed the treats critically as they walked off, probably wondering if the candy was as great as I was making it out to be.

 ‘Henry,’ I said, walking into the kitchen.
 ‘Are you sure you don’t have anything else?’

 He shrugged his shoulders sympathetically.
-For the first time, I looked at the clock.
+I looked at the clock.
 It was only 6PM!
 I was in trouble.

 The doorbell rang.
 I walked up to the front door as if to my doom.